hungrepo/cooperative-path-following/CPF-MPC/README.md

 - Clone/Download [Casadi](https://web.casadi.org/get/) from  https://web.casadi.org/get
 - Create a folder inside the Casadi package that you just downloaded.
-- Download the codes from this repo to the folder just created
+- Download the codes from this repo to the folder just created.
+**Test the codes:**

 For triangular formation,
 - run MPC_CPF_5V_Triangular.m